SKorean officials vow to look into triathlete’s abuse claims

-SEOUL, South Korea (AP) — Top South Korean officials on Monday offered a public apology and vowed to delve into the death of a triathlete who had reported to government and sports bodies that she had been abused her team coach, physical therapist and colleagues.
+SEOUL, South Korea (AP) — Top South Korean officials on Monday offered a public apology and vowed to delve into the death of a triathlete who had reported to government and sports bodies that she had been abused by her team coach, physical therapist and colleagues.

 Choi Suk-hyeon, 22, was found dead late last month, after sending a mobile chat message asking her mother to disclose the alleged crimes of people who abused her.
 Public outrage later erupted after media revelations that authorities didn’t quickly act though Choi had registered petitions over the alleged abuses with several government and sports bodies.